Judge Dredd: City Limits (Comics) | Review

 Final Verdict

 New readers will find an engaging mystery with clear stakes and memorable characters.
-Long-time fans will appreciate how the story explores familiar themes without repeating old plots while setting up larger questions about the world Dredd lives in.
+Long-time fans will appreciate how the story explores familiar themes without repeating old plots while cleverly setting up larger questions about the dangerous world Dredd lives in.

 Where to Read: